Tree Sale Program

 Bartlett

-One of the most commercially popular pears, producing excellent quality yellow-green fruit in early fall.
-Very showy white flowers in spring and an upright oval habit.
-Very ornamental but fallen fruit can be messy and can be susceptible to fireblight.
-A very large tree that grows up to 45 feet tall and spreads 30 feet.
-Common uses include cooking, baking, juice-making, canning and eating fresh.
-Self-pollinating but will produce more if cross-pollinated.
+The most commercially popular pear, produces excellent quality, yellow-green fruit in early fall; very showy white flowers in spring and an upright oval habit, very ornamental.
+Can grow up to 20 feet in height.
+Common uses include cooking, baking, juice-making, canning, and eating fresh.

 Photo & info credit: NetPS Plant Finder & Minter Country Gardens